TotallyInformation/node-red-contrib-uibuilder/docs/pre-defined-msgs.md

 ### DOM Event (standard message from eventSend function.
 PARTIALLY DEPRECATED IN v5.1)

+> [!NOTE]
-!> Note that from v5.1 with the ESM client library, this is replaced by the standardised `msg._ui` features.
+> Note that from v5.1 with the ESM client library, this is replaced by the standardised `msg._ui` features.

 Is sent whenever the eventSend function is called.